 And it’s only projected to get worse.
 According to research from the Intergovernmental Panel on Climate Change (IPCC), once-a-century storms like Hurricane Maria are becoming more frequent as a result of global warming.
 This summer is seeing the hottest global temperatures in 125,000 years.

-Meanwhile, islands like Dominica and its unique rainforest, river, and marine biodiversity are already experiencing the consequences.
+Meanwhile, islands like Dominica and its unique rainforest, river, and marine biodiversity are already experiencing the ramifications.
 As one Vox journalist reported during a recent UN Foundation press fellowship to the country, “The ongoing record-breaking heat wave on the surface of the Caribbean Sea is threatening the coral, the fish that live among them, and the economy that they sustain.”
 And because ocean conditions shape the planet’s rainfall and airflow, what happens in Dominica’s surrounding waters could have worldwide implications.

 A rise in worldwide ocean and air temperatures is making once-a-century hurricanes more frequent; Hurricane Maria in 2017 was the 10th-strongest Atlantic storm on record and the first Category 5 hurricane to hit Dominica in recorded history.
 Photo: UN Foundation/Kreig Harris

 What makes this extreme weather even more dangerous is the fact that 1 in 3 people worldwide aren’t covered by early warning systems, which collect data on risk, monitor hazards, and send out emergency alerts.
-And these countries — often in the most vulnerable places — face disaster mortality rates eight times higher than countries that do.
+And these countries — often in the most at-risk places — face disaster mortality rates eight times higher than countries that do.
 As a result, people in Africa, South Asia, South and Central America, and small island states are 15 times as likely to die from climate disasters, according to the UN.

 “Vulnerable communities in climate hot spots are being blindsided by cascading climate disasters without any means of prior alert,” UN Secretary-General António Guterres said in November 2022 at the launch of the UN’s Early Warnings For All (EW4ALL), an historic initiative to ensure that, by the end of 2027, everyone on Earth receives early warning about weather, water, or climate hazards.
 Co-led by the WMO and the UN Office for Disaster Risk Reduction (UNDRR), it’s part of a broader effort to help low-income countries adapt to climate change.